aln787/staticSites/presentation.md

 #aws s3api put-bucket-website help
 ```

+- *Notes:
+  - S3 bucket names have to be globally unique.
-- *Note: the AWS API requests for "put-bucket-website" fails with an unclear error messages, if your bucket name contains any capital letters.
+  - The AWS API requests for "put-bucket-website" fails with an unclear error messages, if your bucket name contains any capital letters.

 ####Now we are getting some love!
 Much better!!